nature + people

 We connect nature to nature through biolinks, and people to nature through community engagement.

-What are nature corridors?
+What are biolinks?

-Our ultimate vision is to connect the Strzelecki Ranges, the Hoddle Ranges, and Wilsons Prom.
+Our vision is to ultimately connect the Strzelecki Ranges, the Hoddle Ranges, and Wilsons Prom.
 Wilsons Prom is set to become a 50,000-hectare climate change safe haven through the Parks Victoria Prom Sanctuary project—an incredible opportunity for conservation.

 Why does it matter?